WanluLiuLab/scAtlasVAE/docs/source/gex_integration.rst

 Integrating Multi-source Gene Expression (GEX)
 ==============================================

-This is a repository for the code for integrating multi-source gene expression (GEX) data using the VAE model from the TCR-DeepInsight package.
+This is a repository for the code for integrating multi-source gene expression (GEX) data using the :py:class:`scatlasvae.model.scAtlasVAE` from the scAtlasVAE package.

 .. code-block:: python